aventure-cloud/local-storage/README.md

   $localStorage.setPrefix('myAppName_');
 }]);
 ```
 Add prefix is similar to create a "namespace" for your app.
-If you set prefix, it will be added automatically in all future call to manage only local storage params with your namespace.
+If you set prefix, it will be added automatically in all future call to manage only local storage params in your namespace.

 # Get & Set
 ## Single value